 Interview Question: What Is Your Greatest Weakness?

 What's the best way to talk about weaknesses at job interviews?
-When you’re asked about your weaknesses or aspects about yourself that you want to discuss, it's important to respond carefully.
+When you’re asked about weaknesses, it's important to respond carefully.
 You don't want to cast any doubt on your ability to do the job.
 However, you also don’t want to come across as arrogant or dishonest by claiming that you don’t have any weaknesses.

 Discuss Non-Essential Skills